finjin/finjin-documentation/user/engine.md

 ### Example

 ```
 #This is a comment.
-Comments must be on their own line
+Comments must be on their own line.
 some-key=some value
 [section]
 {